chaitanyashinde468/javascript-programs/09-Promises/notes.md

 - Use `Promise.all()` when independent operations can run concurrently.
 - Use `Promise.allSettled()` when every operation's result is required.
 - Use `Promise.race()` when the first settled operation matters.

+# Promises — Questions

+## Q1.
+What is a Promise?

+A Promise is an object that represents the eventual completion or failure of an asynchronous operation.

+---

+## Q2.
+What are the states of a Promise?

+A Promise has three states:

+- Pending
+- Fulfilled
+- Rejected

+Fulfilled and rejected are collectively called settled states.

+---

+## Q3.
+What is the difference between resolve() and reject()?

+`resolve()` fulfills a Promise.

+`reject()` rejects a Promise.

+---

+## Q4.
+What is Promise chaining?

+Promise chaining means using multiple `then()` calls where the result of one operation is passed to the next operation.

+---

+## Q5.
+What is the difference between then() and catch()?

+`then()` handles successful Promise results.

+`catch()` handles rejected Promises.

+---

+## Q6.
+What does finally() do?

+`finally()` executes after a Promise settles, regardless of whether it was fulfilled or rejected.

+---

+## Q7.
+Difference between Promise.all() and Promise.allSettled()?

+`Promise.all()` rejects as soon as one Promise rejects.

+`Promise.allSettled()` waits for every Promise to settle and returns the status of each operation.

+---

+## Q8.
+Difference between Promise.all() and Promise.race()?

+`Promise.all()` waits for all Promises to fulfill.

+`Promise.race()` settles when the first Promise settles.

+---

+## Q9.
+What is Promise.any()?

+`Promise.any()` fulfills when the first Promise fulfills.

+It ignores rejected Promises until all Promises reject.

+---

+## Q10.
+Where are Promises used in real applications?

+Promises are commonly used for:

+- API calls
+- Database operations
+- File operations
+- External API integrations
+- HTTP requests
+- Asynchronous processing

+---

+## Q11.
+Where are Promise callbacks executed?

+Promise callbacks such as `then()` and `catch()` are handled through the Microtask Queue.

+---

+## Q12.
+Which executes first: Promise or setTimeout(..., 0)?

+A Promise callback generally executes before a `setTimeout(..., 0)` callback after the current synchronous code completes because Promise callbacks use the Microtask Queue, which is processed before the task/callback queue.

+---

+## Q13.
+What happens if one Promise rejects in Promise.all()?

+`Promise.all()` rejects when any input Promise rejects.

+---

+## Q14.
+Can a Promise change from fulfilled back to pending?

+No.

+Once a Promise is fulfilled or rejected, its state cannot change again.

+---

+## Q15.
+Why are Promises better than deeply nested callbacks?

+Promises provide a cleaner structure for handling asynchronous operations, support chaining, and provide centralized error handling.